 As I sorted the information and possibilities I received into one or more containers–and some of them span multiple categories, I realized that this wasn’t just about deciding how I wanted to speak or act in the wake of Roe v.
 Wade.
 I thought, what if I were to apply this same approach to solution seeking around other events and issues?

-Over the next several weeks, I will be sharing more of my personal insights regarding how leaders can apply the Four Containers to organize their thinking and develop solutions the Learn Lead Lift Way.
-By the end, you will have a new framework to add to your leadership toolkit.
-Read about Container One: Bodily Autonomy and Personal Agency here and Container Two: Business, Legal and Financial Exposure to Risk and Upside here.
+In this series, I’m sharing more of my personal insights regarding how leaders can apply the Four Containers to organize their thinking and develop solutions the Learn Lead Lift Way.
+This will provide a new framework to add to your leadership toolkit.
+Start with The First Container: Bodily Autonomy and Personal Agency.